hamishtodd1/msb/README.md

 As a video game, Murder She Bet is:

-* Easier to play quickly
+* Easier to play quickly.
+Though harder for me to make!

 * Allows more intellectual energy to be spent on decisions (instead of what bills to pay with)

 * Can use your geometrical intuition in thinking about money and contracts.
 This is better because numerals require parsing.
 Comparative magnitudes are all that matter, and you get that from line lengths.

 * Anonymous.
 You don't have to know who has bets in what.
 In the board game, this occupies your mind a bunch; you're asking "who, of these people I am playing with, is going to win?".
 But while being a very human question, that question is irrelevant to making decisions that will help you win.
 For example, it encourages holding grudges against people.

-* Harder to make, for me.
-Making the board took only a few hours, this took a few days.
-But easier to play for you I think!
+Life lesson, I guess: you're able to make your life better faster if you spend less time holding grudges and comparing yourself to others!

-* Easier to associate characters with columns of bets, because you can delete people with a single button press
+* It's easier to remember which column goes with which suspect, because you can delete people with a single button press

-* Is able to have a leaderboard at the end rather than a simple win/loss, so people's skill is more accurately and proportionately reported.
+* Is able to quickly set up a leaderboard at the end rather than a simple win/loss, so people's skill is more accurately and proportionately reported.
 This, I think, combats a problem pointed out by [Zvi Moshowitz](https://www.lesswrong.com/posts/fs2ozRQ4osJr9Wbfu/on-robin-hanson-s-board-game) that in the boardgame, that the endgame has distorted incentives that point away from buy bets that reflect your belief about the probability of a suspect's guilt.
+It's also more like a real-world stock market, where the goal is not to purely to be the one person at the very top, but simply to make decisions that get you the most money.

 * Permits much more fine-grained betting, i.e. each suspect gets far more bets than in the boardgame.
 Many players believe that one bet on a suspect is a useful thing to have (this leads to people obsessing over the first bet).
 I am pretty sure that this isn't true; I certainly think it shouldn't be.
 At least if everyone is playing with the optimal strategy (see above), it's not about how many bets you have at a given time but about how good you are at judging probabilities, which should involve exchanging a very large number of bets.
 Having only one or two bets on a suspect should be a pathological situation encountered rarely in optimal play, because it means that the owners of the bets are having to "round their probability to the nearest bet".

-Aside from the board game vs video game thing:
+# Other reasons I made this

 * Visualizing mathematics is interesting.
 This is especially true of statistics.
 Statistics, as a field, is abstract and dry - but much as I love geometry, statistics is probably the most important area of mathematics, because almost all human thought is statistical, though people foolishly pretend it isn't.

 * Using games to express sophisticated ideas is generally very interesting to me.
 Games are certainly good for expressing ideas when, as here, the idea is a system.

-* Prediction markets may or may not be a good idea.
-But at the very least we can agree that the modern academic system, which is in the background of much of science, is just awful (especially for something that's supposed to, and sometimes does, produce great things).
+* ~~Prediction markets may or may not be a good idea~~ Edit: they are an extraordinarily good idea.
+The modern academic system, which is in the background of much of science, is just awful (especially for something that's supposed to, and sometimes does, produce great things).
 It's so sickening that we should consider any alternative whatsoever to be something worthy of serious consideration.

-* Probably I want to signal tribal allegiance with rationalists, plus intelligence!
+* Also, y'know, I want to signal tribal allegiance with rationalists and intelligence.
 For more on this, see Robin's book The Elephant In The Brain!
 One piece of evidence for this is that I always thought of my interest in games-as-communication as being mostly about level design, but Murder She bet has no level design.

 # Specific pricing
 I've tweaked the rewards a bit from the original, where the prices of contracts had to be multiples of 5.
 There's good reason to do this.
 One problem with discrete jumps, that the boardgame had is how the second smallest bet is TWICE as costly as the smallest bet.
 This is a bad discontinuity that many experienced game designers (at least those at Edinburgh Independent Game Developers) know to avoid!